Open

 - Legally incorporated groups.

-- Projects completed as part of a diploma program.
+- Projects completed as part of a program of studies leading to the granting of a diploma.

 Eligible expenses